alison-at/phillypoliceproject/Readme.txt

 Purpose:
 Code to search for philadelphia police misconduct reports 2018- 2023.
-Search by year or by district.
+Search by year, district, or race.
 Project created in order to find data from Bi-Co News reporting on philadelphia police misconduct.

 Reporting Produced:
 https://bicollegenews.com/2024/02/15/a-ski-mask-ban-and-philadelphias-future/